mitodl/ocw-hugo-themes/README.md

 `yarn install`

+You will also need git access to clone repos from https://github.mit.edu/ocw-content-rc, so make sure your command line `git` interface is configured to do so.

 ### Obtaining content

 Content for the themes in this repo can be generated using an instance of [`ocw-studio`](https://github.com/mitodl/ocw-studio), a CMS used to author OCW sites.
 The RC instance is located at https://ocw-studio-rc.odl.mit.edu.
 Its content is published to MIT's Github Enterprise instance under the [`ocw-content-rc`](https://github.mit.edu/ocw-content-rc) organization.
 For the `www` theme, content can be found in the [`ocw-www`](https://github.mit.edu/ocw-content-rc/ocw-www) repo.
 For the `course` theme, use any other repo in the [`ocw-content-rc`](https://github.mit.edu/ocw-content-rc) organization or create and publish your own.